hjw1112/Spotify-song-adder/README.md

 ### 🚪 **Login with Spotify**

-- Seamlessly authenticate and connect your Spotify account.
+~~- Seamlessly authenticate and connect your Spotify account.~~

-- Secure integration ensures your data is safe and private.
+~~- Secure integration ensures your data is safe and private.~~
+- Login feature was deleted due to spotify api limitations.
+You can use the account provided on login page.
+**(email: hackclub611@gmail.com, password: hackclub_1234)**

 ### 🎶 **Create and Manage Playlists**

-- Enter the songs you love and instantly add them to a new playlist in your Spotify account.
+- Enter the songs you love and instantly add them to a new playlist in your Spotify account instead of adding them one by one.
-- Add more tracks to your existing playlists with ease.

-### 📷 **Upcoming: Image Recognition Integration**
+### 📷 **Image Recognition Integration**

-- Use image recognition to identify songs or album art and automatically add them to your playlists.
+- Use **tesseract OCR** image recognition to identify songs or album art and automatically add them to your playlists.
-- Stay tuned for this cutting-edge feature!

 ---